ecnu-sea/SEA/README.md

 If you have any inquiries, suggestions, or wish to contact us for any reason, we warmly invite you to email us at sea.ecnu@gmail.com.

 ## 💐 Acknowledgments
-Grateful acknowledgment to [Nougat](https://github.com/facebookresearch/nougat) and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/main) for their foundational contributions to this repository.
+Thanks to [Nougat](https://github.com/facebookresearch/nougat) and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/main) for their foundational contributions to this repository.

 ## Star History